0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 ### Agartha 🔝

 **Agartha**, specializes in advance payload generation and access control assessment.
-It adeptly identifies vulnerabilities related to injection attacks, and authentication/authorization issues.
-The dynamic payload generator crafts extensive wordlists for various injection vectors, including SQL Injection, Local File Inclusion (LFI), and Remote Code Execution(RCE).
-Furthermore, the extension constructs a comprehensive user access matrix, revealing potential access violations and privilege escalation paths.
-It also assists in performing HTTP 403 bypass checks, shedding light on auth misconfigurations.
-Additionally, it can convert HTTP requests to JavaScript code to help digging up XSS issues more.
+Features:

 - **'Payload Generator'**: It dynamically constructs comprehensive wordlists for injection attacks, incorporating various encoding and escaping characters to enhance the effectiveness of security testing.
 These wordlists cover critical vulnerabilities such as SQL Injection, Local File Inclusion (LFI), and Remote Code Execution, making them indispensable for robust security testing.
     - **Local File Inclusion, Path Traversal** helps identifying vulnerabilities that allow attackers to access files on the server's filesystem.